lRoberth/cms2021-ecu-tuner/README.md

    ```
   cd path/to/ecu-tuner.py
   py ecu-tuner.py
+   Note: If tunning a carburetor, do the same but for carburetor-tuner.py
   ```
 - Now, enter your current values you can see in your game
 - Enjoy!